 During the summer and fall of 2008, DOH updated their EALs, which resulted in significant changes to the action levels associated with methylnaphthalenes.
 The drinking water toxicity EAL for these compounds was 240 μ g/L. This concentration presumed that methylnaphthalenes were non-carcinogenic.
 Evidence that they are human carcinogens has now been accepted by the U.S. Environmental Protection Agency (EPA).
 As a result, DOH adopted more rigorous EALs of 4.7 μ g/L for 1-methylnaphthalene and 24 μ g/L for 2-methylnaphthalene, corresponding to a residential tap water scenario, and a one in a million cancer risk (DOH, 2009).
 Also, the drinking water EAL for naphthalene was increased from 6.2 μ g/L to 17 μ g/L (DOH, 2009).
-Finally, the DOH Drinking Water EAL for TPH-DRO was increased from 100 μ g/L.
+Finally, the DOH Drinking Water EAL for TPH-DRO was increased from 100 μ g/L to 210 μ g/L, although the DOH Groundwater Gross Contamination EAL for TPH-DRO remains 100 μ g/L.